tauri-apps/tauri-docs/docs/api/config.md

 ##### BundleResources

 Definition for bundle resources.
-Can be either a list of paths to include or a map of source to target paths.
+It is a map of source to target paths.

-Can be any of the following types:

-- `string[]`: A list of paths to include.
-- `object`: A map of source to target paths.
+Type: `string[]`

 ##### AppImageConfig